 Understand the rules of engagement

-With a ban on physical auctions (which will be lifted on Tuesday 12 May), more vendors are opting to sell privately, so understanding the type of sale, and how the agent plans on running it, is paramount.
+With a ban on physical auctions, more vendors are opting to sell privately, so understanding the type of sale, and how the agent plans on running it, is paramount.
 Nicole says private property sales typically fall into four campaign types: Expression of interest, best offer, auction and private sale.

 “Expressions-of-interest and best-offer sales favour the vendor,” she says.
 “If you are going to buy something under those conditions, it’s really important to ask the agent the rules of engagement up front so that you’re aware of how they are going to run the sale.”

 In a private sale, the property is advertised (within a listed price range) and prospective buyers submit offers.
 The final price is then negotiated between the vendor and the prospective buyer, usually with the help of an agent.
 If there is more than one party interested in the property, this can then lead to a private or boardroom-style auction, which is held behind closed doors and is accessible only to registered bidders.